data-apis/scipy-2023-presentation/paper.rst

 re-implementation of arrays and associated application programming interfaces (APIs) to siloed technical stacks targeting only one array library to the proliferation of user guides providing guidance on how to convert between, and interoperate among, libraries.
-Too often, the APIs of each library are largely similar, but each have enough differences that end users have to relearn and rewrite code in order to work with multiple libraries.
+The APIs of each library are largely similar, but each have enough differences that end users have to relearn and rewrite code in order to work with multiple libraries.
 This process can be very painful as the transition is far from seamless and creates barriers for